 Another enemy of your awning is the sun.
 As your awning blocks the rays of the sun from your home and patio, it comes into contact with a lot of UV rays.
 These UV rays can cause wear on your fabrics as well as fading.
-The heat of constant summer sun can cause your acrylic or acrylic-coated fabric and frame to melt over time and cause mechanical problems with your outdoor awning.
+At Eclipse Shading Systems, we recommend choosing fade-resistant Sunbrella fabric for your retractable awning to make sure it looks great for years to come.

 Bees and pests of any kind can be another hazard for your awning.
 They can nest within your retracted awning, causing massive amounts of damage to your once beautiful awning.
 The best way to save your awning from pests is to limit food supplies.
 Don’t leave sugary drinks, food, or trash in the open.